URCS-systems/MAPPER/README.md

 Copyright Notice
 ----------------

-Copyright &copy; 2017 University of Rochester.
+Copyright &copy; 2017-2021 University of Rochester.
 All rights reserved.

+Authors: Sharanyan Srikanthan, Sayak Chakraborti, Princeton Ferro, Sandhya Dwarkadas; Department of Computer Science

 MAPPER is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by